Updated: November 27, 2024

 Lisbon has a lovely climate, which is one of the key reasons why expats head to the city.
 Winters rarely see temperatures below 10 Degrees C (50 Degrees F), while summers average around 29 Degrees C (84 Degrees F) in August, the warmest month.
 The city’s proximity to the ocean regulates the temperature and ensures that summers are never unbearably hot.

 Lisbon’s real estate market has transformed in recent years, with foreign buyers snapping up properties in the city and increased demand from expats from all walks of life.
-In 2024, it is highly likely that supply will continue to be outstripped by demand and that prices for houses for sale in Lisbon Portugal will continue to rise, particularly in more in-demand areas.
+In 2024 and 2025, it is highly likely that supply will continue to be outstripped by demand and that prices for houses for sale in Lisbon Portugal will continue to rise, particularly in more in-demand areas.

 However, with this in mind, if you are looking to invest in Lisbon’s real estate market or relocate to the dynamic capital of Portugal, now is an excellent time to do so.
 It is still possible to secure great deals on properties, provided you understand the market.
 Working with a buyer’s agent will ensure you have access to the best properties that fulfil your requirements and meet your budget.